-Getting up early and going to the gym is not easy.
-It is hard losing sleep, pulling myself out of bed every morning.
-Physically walking into the gym takes work for me, and from this list, most would say it appears to be a sacrifice.
+Getting up early and going to the gym is a sacrifice–losing sleep, pulling myself out of bed every morning, walking into the gym.

 But Samuel replied, does the Lord delight in burnt offerings and sacrifices as much as in obeying the Lord?
-To obey is better than sacrifice and to heed is better than the fat of rams.~1 Samuel 15:22 NIV
+To obey is better than sacrifice and to heed is better than the fat of rams.

-The prophet Samuel chastised King Saul because he had messed up.
-His crime?
-He sacrificed to the Lord, but without sincerity.
+Samuel chastised King Saul because Saul had insincerely sacrificed to the Lord.

-In my walk with God, I have learned that sometimes obedience stretches us far beyond sacrifice.
-Obedience requires more.
-Contrary to how it seems in my mind, obedience is where I can make significant growth.
+Obedience stretches us beyond sacrifice.
+Obedience is where I make significant growth.
 Sacrifice is what I give up, but obedience is when I give in.
-Is this the same with you, my friend?
-The effort is worth it.
-We gain in the end.
+But the effort is worth it because we gain in the end.

-We tend to use the word sacrifice loosely in our marriages.
-On the surface it appears to be the harder of the two.
-But the truth is, sacrifice can be an outward expression of what could be real or not truly in my heart.
-The key words, being an “outward expression.”
+We often use the word sacrifice loosely in our marriages.
+On the surface, it appears more difficult than obedience.
+But sacrifice is an outward expression of what is in our hearts.

-While we might display sprinkles of sacrifice, it is harder to live it consistently.
-Sacrifice can be considered temporary whereas obedience requires a daily lifestyle.
-Obedience requires awareness of my actions and my attitude day by day, and even moment by moment.
+While we might display sprinkles of sacrifice, living it consistently is more challenging.
+Sacrifice is temporary whereas obedience is daily.
+Obedience requires constant awareness of my actions and attitudes.

-The book of James gives us an indication of how God views obedience or submissive compliance.
-It is not enough to say with our mouths or give the appearance (sacrifice) of righteousness, but it is what is in our hearts (obedience).
-What is in my heart will be displayed through my actions.
-I can do a lot of things with the “appearance” of right motives, but God chases me down to open my heart.
-To peek in to see if there is submitted compliance.
+James tells how God views obedience or submissive compliance.
+It is not enough to give the appearance of righteousness.
+Obedience flows from our hearts.
+I can do a lot with the appearance of the right motives, but God chases me down and peeks into my heart to see if there is submitted compliance.